Back to LiftMaster Guides

 What Usually Goes Wrong

-• WiFi signal in garage too weak for hub to
+• WiFi signal in the garage too weak to maintain

 • myQ server outage preventing hub registration during setup

-• Router firewall or VLAN blocking myQ hub cloud communication
+• Router firewall or VLAN blocking outbound cloud communication

-• Hub firmware corrupted requiring a factory reset
+• Hub firmware corrupted, needing a factory reset

 Official Manufacturer Manual